Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Experiment: DNS-aided LES-FVM for 3D turbulence

-This SFS is obtained by neglecting the non-symmetric part of $m^\text{swap}$.
-This is done to assess the importance of the non-symmetric part.
-As classical structural LES closure models are designed to be symmetric, they are \emph{at best} able to represent $m^\text{swap-sym}$, but not the full stress tensor $m^\text{swap}$ (unless $m^\text{swap}$ is already symmetric, as in the surface-averaging case).
+From \cref{eq:ns-xi-Delta-h-pi}, we know that $\xi^\text{D}$ is the correct expression, since it accounts for the $h$-grid FVM discretization.
+In an ``explicit LES'', which can be thought of as letting $h \to 0$, $\xi^\text{B}$ would be the correct expression. $\xi^\text{C}$ and $\xi^\text{E}$ are included to assess the importance of the filter-swap mechanism and the non-symmetric part of the correct RST $\xi^\text{D}$, respectively.
+As classical LES closure models are designed to be symmetric, they are \emph{at best} able to represent $\xi^\text{E}$, but not the non-symmetric RST $\xi^\text{D}$.